 The Department of Energy estimates that a new air conditioner with a SEER rating of 16 could save you up to 20% on your cooling costs.
 If you own an older system with a SEER rating of 10, you could save up to 50%.

-For a new furnace, the Department of Energy estimates that an AFUE rating of 90% could save you up to 30% on your heating bill.
+For a new residential furnace replacement, the Department of Energy estimates that an AFUE rating of 90% could save you up to 30% on your heating bill.

 So, this Earth Day, we invite you to think about ways you can make your home's HVAC system more energy efficient.
 Not only will it save you money, but it will also protect the environment!